HuguesRomain/Welcome-Back/README.md

-School project about veteran of the vietnam war
+School project about PTSD syndrome after the vietnam war, the results on veterans.

+Technos :
+- Front: React
+- Back: NodeJS